RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

 ==========================================

 If you don't have a Rasa project yet, you can build one in Docker without having to install Rasa Open Source on your local machine.
-If you already have a model you're satisfied with, skip ahead to :ref:`running-the-rasa-server` to deploy your model.
+If you already have a model you're satisfied with, skip ahead to :ref:`deploying-rasa-in-docker-compose` to deploy your model.

 .. contents::
    :local: